Skip to article frontmatterSkip to article content

 (x)(t)e(n+1)logα=αn10\left| \frac{\ell(x)}{\ell(t)} \right| \le \ee^{-(n+1)\log\alpha} = \alpha^{-n-1} \to 0

-and the interpolants converge exponentially, fp=O(αn)\norm{f-p} = O(\alpha^{-n}).
+and the interpolants converge exponentially, fp=O(αn)\norm{f-p}_\infty = O(\alpha^{-n}).
 We can write the condition as

 mintΓun(t)maxxXun(x)logα>0,for some α>1\min_{t \in \Gamma} u_n(t) - \max_{x \in X} u_n(x) \ge \log\alpha > 0, \qquad \textrm{for some $\alpha > 1$}

 Hence convergence depends on the difference of values taken by the potential function on the set of points XX where the interpolant is to be evaluated and on a contour Γ inside which ff is analytic.
-If ff is analytic everywhere, we can take take Γ far out in the complex plane and we easily satisfy the above condition.
-But if there is a singularity close to the real line, Γ cannot be too far away, and then we have to analyze the condition more carefully.
+If ff is analytic everywhere, we can take take Γ far out in the complex plane and we easily satisfy the above condition since

-2From discrete to continuous potentials
+6.5.2From discrete to continuous potentials

+Since we are interested in the case nn \to \infty, we can examine the potential in this limit.
 We can write the potential unu_n as a Lebesque-Stieltjes integral

-un(s)=11logsτdμn(τ)u_n(s) = \int_{-1}^1 \log|s-\tau| \ud\mu_n(\tau)
+un(s)=11logsτμn(τ)dτu_n(s) = \int_{-1}^1 \log|s-\tau| \mu_n(\tau) \ud\tau

 where μn\mu_n is a measure consisting of a sum of Dirac delta functions, each of strength 1/(n+1)1/(n+1)